piyushdolar/Insurance/README.md

 -   Policy API established.
 -   Policy Features like filter, auto select added.
 -   Some extra features and bugs fixed and updated.
+-   Image problem resolved(image not shown on server route but in local can)
+-   Dashboard chart fixed which was not showing data on page refresh but showing on component load only.
+-   Datatable error fixed for searching with any users/agents/customers.
+-   Users filter table added the loading wait while creating or editing users.
+-   LoggedIn user profile component updated, user now can able to change profile section.

+### In Development

+-   Specific User Profile.
+-   Policies table on click on particular username open the agent and user profile.
+-   Edit the current user profile.
+-   Policies table Filter integration.

 ## [1.8.0] 2020-01-14